-Individuals who received a notice from Comcast in December 2023 stating their personal information may have been compromised in the October 2023 data breach, may qualify to submit a claim for up to $10,000, from a class action settlement.
-The cyberattack impacted an estimated 35 million current and former Xfinity customers.
+Individuals who received a notice from Comcast in December 2023 stating an October 2023 data breach may have compromised their personal information could qualify to submit a claim for up to $10,000 from a class action settlement.
+The cyberattack impacted an estimated 35,000,000 current and former Xfinity customers.

-Comcast Cable Communications LLC and Comcast Corp. have agreed to pay $117.5 million to settle a class action lawsuit.
-The plaintiffs claimed that Comcast failed to safeguard customer data, maintained inadequate data security, was unjustly enriched by using personal data, violated the federal Cable Act and certain state consumer statutes, and did not properly notify affected individuals.
+Comcast Cable Communications LLC and Comcast Corp. agreed to pay $117,500,000 to settle a class action lawsuit.
+The plaintiffs claimed Comcast failed to safeguard customer data, maintained inadequate data security, received unjust enrichment by using personal data, violated the federal Cable Act and certain state consumer statutes, and improperly notified affected individuals.

 Who can file a claim for a Comcast data breach payout?

-Class members are individuals who received an individual notice from Comcast about the October 2023 data breach, which was publicly disclosed in December 2023.
+Class members are individuals who received a notice from Comcast about the October 2023 data breach, which the company publicly disclosed in December 2023.

 How much are settlement payments?